security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-If used to record an OSM Node Name: `Masr Al-Gedida` If used to record a latitude: `30.09716`
+If used to record an OSM Node Name: `Masr Al-Gedida` If used to record a latitude: `31.3280332`

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.

-`Site: Exact Location (Latitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Longitude or OSM Node ID)`.
+`Site: Exact Location (Longitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Latitude or OSM Node ID)`.
 It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates.

 * Where an node for the exact site is present on Open Street Map we will enter its name in this field.
 * Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

-## Site: Exact Location \(Longitude or OSM Node ID\) {#organization_site_ex_loc_id}
+## Site: Exact Location \(Latitude or OSM Node ID\) {#organization_site_ex_loc_id}

 ### Description

-The longitude or OSM node ID number of the most precise location of a site associated with this organization.
+The latitude or OSM node ID number of the most precise location of a site associated with this organization.

 ### Type of field

-Second value of a latitude/longitude pair (EPSG:3857), or an OSM Node ID number.
+Second value of a longitude/latitude pair (using [EPSG:3857](http://spatialreference.org/ref/epsg/wgs-84/)), or an OSM Node ID number.

 ### Example of use

-If used to record an OSM Node ID number: `452377264 ` If used to record a longitude: `31.3280332`
+If used to record an OSM Node ID number: `452377264 ` If used to record a Longitude: `30.09716`

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.

-`Site: Exact Location (Latitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Longitude or OSM Node ID)`.
+`Site: Exact Location (Latitude or OSM Node ID)` is the second of a pair of values with `Site: Exact Location (Longitude or OSM Node Name)`.
 It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates.

 * Where an node for the exact site is present on Open Street Map we will enter its ID number in this field.
-* Where no OSM node exists for the exact site a pair of coordinates will be used, the longitude value recorded in this field.
+* Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

 ## Site: Settlement (OSM Node Name){#organization_site_settlement_name}